 Facilities include parking, toilets and cafe.

-Whiterocks Beach is a Blue Flag Beach and has been awarded a regional Seaside Award.
+Whiterocks Beach is a Blue Flag Beach.

 Whiterocks beach does not allow dogs during July and August.